 The same also goes for building your business strategy around your niche.

 How to Find Ideas for your Niche

-Don’t hesitate to ask others, too.
-Quite often, they’ll perceive talents and skills in you that you’re blind to.
+Don’t hesitate to ask others about it, too!
+Quite often, they’ll perceive talents and skills in you that you’re a little blind to.

 Note down all the knowledge and the skills you could share with your audience.
 It could be anything from interior design to hobby science.

-More unique is usually better., so don’t hesitate to capitalize on your quirks.
+More unique is usually better in this creator economy, so don’t hesitate to capitalize on your quirks.

 Second, narrow down which of the topics on the list you are actually passionate about.
 Your audience can tell if you’re actually excited about the content you’re producing.

 Consequently, genuine, authentic enthusiasm about a topic is a magnet for viewers.
 That’s why passion can outweigh a lot of other considerations.

 For example, if you’re a lawyer by profession, starting a legal issues channel might seem like the most straightforward idea.